Podcast

 Bo: In this case, the research happened on the names, but you can also use research and data on the front end to capture information on the brand drivers or their values.
 That provides information to the creative or marketing team that’s developing the identity of the brand.

 Out of these workshops and the information we gathered, we developed names, identities, thoughts and different kinds of solutions that could work.
-But we also gave the research team the ability to go out and test these different pieces to see who was doing what, who responded to what and how they responded to each of the pieces.
+But we also give the research team the ability to go out and test these different pieces to see who was doing what, who responded to what and how they responded to each of the pieces.

-As branding experts, these are the professional considerations that we typically have on the creative and the positioning side: How should this look, feel, sound?
+As branding experts, these are the professional considerations that we typically have on the creative and brand positioning side: How should this look, feel, sound?
 What is the positioning for that?
-How's that going to work?
+How’s that going to work?

 Chris: To be clear, this is still part of the qualitative phase of research, correct?
-Or, is it a set up of the quantitative research part?
+Or, is it a setup of the quantitative research part?

 Vikas: Step two basically takes all the information from the qualitative research and distills it into test concepts.